-For the last few months, the Kenyan real estate sector has been on its lowest point, taking the heavy beatings from the landlord and the bad company.
-For landlords, it has come to a point where some are slashing rent with the hope to retain their tenants.
+For the last few months, the Kenyan real estate sector has been at its lowest point, taking heavy beatings from the landlord and the bad company.
+For landlords, it has come to a point where some are slashing rent with the hope of retaining their tenants.
 For some other landlords, the only way to keep getting that monthly rent is to offer free spaces for a specific duration of time.
 This allows them to attract new tenants or more than their competitors.

 The owners of the mall were said to be targeting the residents of Rosslyn, Muthaiga, Runda, Nyali, Gigiri, and Ruaka